 CAN I GET IN TROUBLE FOR ILLEGAL ACTIVITY IN A CHAT ROOM?

-Once law enforcement believes that something illegal has taken place or believes that the person on the other end of the computer has illegal photos or video on their computer, they will figure out whose IP address is involved and pay that person a visit in person with a search warrant.
+Once law enforcement believes that something illegal has taken place or believes that the person on the other end of the computer has illicit photos or video on their computer, they will figure out whose IP address is involved and pay that person a visit in person with a search warrant.

-It is my experience that most people are so rattled and taken by surprise that they tell the police everything they need to know in order to prosecute them.
-If you have been arrested and given a statement, then your best bet at this point is to find a seasoned local criminal defense attorney and hire them to begin the process of turning the tide in your favor and taking the necessary damage control steps to deal with your serious legal situation.
+It is my experience that most people are so rattled and taken by surprise that they tell the police everything they need to know to prosecute them.
+If you have been arrested and given a statement, then your best bet at this point is to find a seasoned local criminal defense attorney and hire them to begin the process of turning the tide in your favor and taking the necessary damage control steps to deal with your complex legal situation.

 WHAT SHOULD YOU BE AWARE NOT TO SAY IN A CHAT ROOM ON THE INTERNET?